Zagreb, Croatia: Exploring the Lower Town (What to See, What to Do)

 Zagreb Lower Town Museums

 Zagreb’s major art museum at Rooseveltov trg (Roosevelt square) 5 (Zagreb Lower town), is one of the most visited museums.
 The museum received its name from the art collector Ante Topic Mimara (1898-1987), who donated his collection to his homeland and the Croatian people.

 There is something mysteriously about this donator, a close friend of Marshal Josip Broz Tito.
-For more information read this article by Jeanne Oliver.

 It consists of more than 3,750 pieces from various periods and regions.
 The archaeological section consists of almost 200 pieces dating from prehistoric times, Egypt, Mesopotamia, Persia, Crete, Greece, Etruria, Rome and early medieval Europe.